wp-plugins/hotspots/readme.txt

 == Description ==

-HotSpots is a plugin which draws a heat map of mouse clicks on a webpage allowing you to improve usability by analysing which buttons or links are popular and easy to use.
+HotSpots is a simple plugin which draws a heat map of mouse clicks on a webpage allowing you to improve usability by analysing which buttons or links are popular and easy to use.

 To show the heat map on the web page, add <i>?drawHotSpots=true</i> to the URL (i.e. www.mywebsite.com?drawHotSpots=true).
 Make sure the enable option is checked.
 The hot spots are shown as a heat map with a colour range from green (cold), to orange (warm) and red (hot).
 Each mouse click is represented as a coloured spot or circle.
 The colour of the spot is calculated based on how many other spots it is touching	within it's radius (i.e if a spot is touching another spot, then it has a heat value of 1).